 At UW–Madison, I have taught the following courses:

-- Ling 571: Structure of a Language: an undergraduate course with a special focus on verbal morphology and (morpho)syntax in Northern East Cree.
+- Linguis 571: Structure of a Language: an undergraduate course with a special focus on verbal morphology and (morpho)syntax in Northern East Cree.
 This course also satisfies the capstone requirement for the Linguistics major, where students design and carry out an independent research project.

-- Ling 322: Morphology: a split-level course that examines major morphological phenomena and approaches to morphological issues, using examples from a diverse range of languages.
+- Linguis 322: Morphology: a split-level course that examines major morphological phenomena and approaches to morphological issues, using examples from a diverse range of languages.

-I have taught three courses at the University of Hawaiʻi:
+I taught three courses at the University of Hawaiʻi:

 - LING 320: General Linguistics: an advanced overview of the tools and methodologies of linguistics, which familiarizes students with the technical analysis of language through a survey of major research subfields and approaches throughout the field